Last Updated: September 4, 2023

 Rural growth offers some unique challenges.
 Most businesses want to locate near good transportation, so if you were bypassed by the interstate system and are not near a good airport, you'll have a frustrating economic development situation.

-Consider broadband like electricity, and bring it to your community.
-Also bring every creative person, idea, speaker, festival, and reinvestment you can think of.
+Consider broadband like electricity, and explore every option to bring it to your community.
+Also bring in every creative person, idea, speaker, festival, and reinvestment you can think of.
 If you have any hook for tourism, history, scenery, or currently present economic base activity, exploit it by a sideways exploration into a related activity.

 Wind, solar, and geothermal energy could be possibilities, as could biofuels that are more efficient than corn.
-And by all means, get your farmers into planting broccoli and your retirees into growing basil.
+And by all means, get your farmers interested in planting broccoli and your retirees into growing basil.

 In lower income communities, it's common to speak of economic development as raising income levels of individuals.
-While meeting community poverty directly and openly is very important, getting people jobs or better jobs really doesn't do justice to the idea of economic development either.
+While dealing with community poverty directly and forcefully is very important, getting people jobs or better jobs does not fit our definition of economic development, but we have decided that this is just a semantic dispute.
+All should be able to agree that addressing poverty is critical to a community.

 Financial asset building for low-income or low moderate-income households makes every kind of sense.
 Community development banks specialize in this.
-A promising approach that could be imitated anywhere that there are financial institutions that allow accumulating capital involves setting up individual development accounts.
+A promising approach that could be imitated anywhere that there are financial institutions where savings can be deposited involves setting up individual development accounts.

 For communities of all sizes and types, yes, economic development is an important goal because it provides jobs and supports the local population.

 But you don't always have to hand giant corporations large subsidies.
-Learn about the appropriate use of tax increment financing (TIF) and other financial incentives, and then be tough in rejecting all inappropriate requests.
+Learn about the appropriate use of tax increment financing (TIF) and other financial incentives, and then be tough in rejecting all inappropriate requests that don't generate something that the market could support anyway.

 Community leadership can and should address many of the quality of life issues that are critical when business growth is discussed.
 It's essential that your people love your town, because their passion shows.

 Read a couple of books if you really need to succeed in this arena.
-We recommend:
+Here are a couple to borrow from your public library system:

-We know it's tough out there.
-In response, we started a new page where people can tell their economic development success stories.
-Please contribute if there's anything that's going right for you in creating jobs for your community.
+Lastly, what works for you may give someone else an idea, so we started a page where people can tell their economic development success stories.
+Please contribute if something is going right for you in creating jobs for your community.